Raffecchio/InterCompEdgesNotes/notes.md

 #### Low-Degree

  - First, it is easy to prove IC edges are $O(n\log n / k)$ , as follows: Sample each edge with probability $q = C \cdot \frac{k}{|A|}$.
 Then the cost of growing $A$ is at most $|\partial_H A|(1 - C\cdot \frac{k}{|A|})^{|\partial_H A|} < |\partial_H A|\exp(-Ck|\partial_H A|/|A|) < \frac{|A|}{Ck}$.
 Thus for all low-deg growth steps the cost is at most $\frac{\sum_i |A_i|}{Ck} = O(n\log n/k)$.
-    - This might mean that to get a better bound, we cannot simply

 ##### Five types (each assuming preceding types are unsatisfied):
  - 0: $\rho(A) < 1$